LatifEmbedded/ArduinoUno-Projects/README.md

 - BCD to 7-segment decoder
 - Buttons
 ## Note :
-All the projects were tested using the Tinkercad simulator and real hardware.
-If you encounter any bugs or problems, do not hesitate to add your touch.
+if you encounter any bugs or problems, do not hesitate to add your touch.